 Thanks to the affinity of THC to the CN1 receptors in our brains, the majority of applications for THC are tied to the function of these specific brain regions.
-The highest density of these receptors are involved in sedation, appetite, motor abilities, short-term memory, and execution.
+The highest density of these receptors is involved in sedation, appetite, motor abilities, short-term memory, and execution.

 Animal and human studies have found THC to be linked to a number of important functions that may have a benefit to our health, including (17):

 Applications of CBD